cjdelisle/cjdns/HACKING.md

 an argument to the function or really anything.
 In gdb, tab complete works for both commands and variables/arguments so if in doubt, hit tab :)

+To stop the program in the debugger, use ctrl+c, this will put you in the debugger shell.

+Once in the debugger shell, to quit the debugger use ctrl+d, if the program is running it will prompt you, another ctrl+d will be taken as a "yes, please quit".

 Profiling
 ---------